 The Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes.
 If you’re coming from North America, South America, Australia, New Zealand or Europe you will need a Cuban Tourist Card, often referred to as a visa.

-The Cuba Tourist Card has two variants: green tourist card and pink tourist card.
-Travelers departing from the USA need a pink card, while travelers flying from the rest of the world will use a green card.
+The Cuba Tourist Card has two variants.
+Travelers departing from the USA and US nationals need a pink card, while non-US citizens flying from the rest of the world will need a green card.

-Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Fiji, Finland, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Moldova, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City.
+Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, China, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Fiji, Finland, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Moldova, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City.

 2) Insurance: travelers will need to present an insurance policy/certificate valid for their time in Cuba.
 The insurance plan must include coverage for medical evacuation by air, medical emergencies, and repatriation.

 3) Return air ticket and proof of sufficient funds (bank slip)

 4) Hotel.
 You need to have your accommodation booked.
 This accommodation can be a hotel or private accommodation such as a guesthouse (Casa Particular).
 We are not responsible for situations that may arise from your staying in unlicensed accommodation